aetperf/aetperf.github.io/_posts/2021-04-01-Some-Pre-commit-git-hooks-for-Python.md

 mypy.....................................................................Passed
 ```

-This seems to be OK.
+This seems to be OK!
 Let's not forget to commit the YAML file change:

 ```bash
 $ git add .pre-commit-config.yaml